The Multiple Myeloma Research Foundation Inc

 - Leverage data and advanced analytics: Access to CoMMpass Study data and omics platforms indicates preference for sophisticated data-driven research

-- Early-career researchers should emphasize mentorship: Strong mentor letters and clear career development plans are essential for Scholars and Fellow programs
+- Early-career researchers should emphasise mentorship: Strong mentor letters and clear career development plans are essential for Scholars and Fellow programmes

-- Incorporate diversity considerations: Even for general research programs, diversity plans for patient population representation are increasingly required
+- Incorporate diversity considerations: Even for general research programmes, diversity plans for patient population representation are increasingly required

 - Demonstrate institutional support: Letters of institutional commitment and appropriate facilities strengthen applications significantly